cityofaustin/open-data-manual/metadata.md

 #### `Related Datasets`
 **Purpose:**  Separate datasets that may be useful together.
 Some of these exist already and have been incorporated into GIS maps -- awesome.
 Let's say, bike paths, public parks events, and bus schedules.
 All different kinds of data, but if a person Probably superceded by Category
-**Granularity:**  title and URL with those character limits **Public**
+**Granularity:**  title and URL with those character limits
+**Public**

 #### `Data Dictionary`
 **Purpose:**  I stole this from San Fran but wow, it would be wonderful.
-I have column names right now with things like International Revenue Enplanements, International Revenue Deplanements, Domestic Revenue Enplanements, Domestic Revenue Deplanements, International Non-Revenue Enplanements....AIEEEEEEEEEE!!!
+I have column names right now with things like International Revenue Enplanements, International Revenue Deplanements, Domestic Revenue Enplanements, Domestic Revenue Deplanements, International Non-Revenue Enplanements...those are the short ones.
 My columns are ten feet wide.
 How much nicer visually if I could use IntRevEnp, IntRevDep, DomRevEnp, etc. and let the data dictionary explain what the abbreviations mean and what the heck an Enplanement is and why belly freight is different from cargo freight.
 I won't even go into the data sets where one column value is pounds per square inch and the next in liters...
 **Granularity:**  nvarchar(max) (just kidding - 1000 chars?) but try to keep it brief